TheOnlyArtz/Fisher/README.md

 ```
 Great!
 Now you have Fisher installed successfully and you can start using it.

+## Updating
+Updating is as easy as running `git pull` in Fisher's path!

 #### Example usage v0.0.1
 ```pike
 #include "pathToIndex.pike"